NaluKit/nalu/etc/wiki/15 Multi Module Project.md

-#TBD

 # Multi Module Envirement
 Starting with version 2 Nalu improves the multi module support on the client side.
-In a client side multi module environment it is not possible to shared classes without having a common module.
+In a client side multi module environment it is not possible to share classes without having a common module.

 That was the way how client sided mutile modules was implementated in version 1.x using the plugin feature.